If you have ever tried to eat well, probably you have experienced at least one of these frustrations:

 Your intuition should be greatly respected, though be careful not to confuse it with the manipulated impression.

 “Why am I buying this product?”
-“What made me interest in this item?” are good questions to ask yourself.
+“What made me interest in this item?” are good questions to ask yourself. - Talk with the suppliers.
+Knowing your food suppliers better often changes your shopping habit.

 Chat with your local producers and distributors.
 Your input/feedback will be greatly appreciated, and you may discover a hidden treasure right in your neighbourhood.